thinnker/micro-ai-ts/docs/GUIDE.md

   }
 )

+// Use with Micro client for simple queries const client = new Micro({
+  model: 'openai:gpt-4.1-mini',
+  tools: [searchTool],
+})

+await client.chat('What are the latest developments in AI?')

-const researchAgent = Agent.create({
+// Or use with Agent for more complex workflows const researchAgent = Agent.create({
   name: 'Researcher',
   background: 'You help users find information online',
   tools: [searchTool],
 })

-await researchAgent.chat('What are the latest developments in AI?')
-// Agent will search the web and summarize findings
+await researchAgent.chat('Research AI trends and create a summary')
 ```

 ## Multi-Agent Orchestration